To view "Two Very Different Houses" click here.

 Essenes are members of a reclusive Jewish Sect who were

-documented in the Christian Scriptures; they gathered for
+sects well documented in the Christian Scriptures.
+They

-study and community living under strict rules of asceticism,
+gathered for study and community living under strict rules of

-they may have combined holiness with zealous nationalist
+is some of them may have combined holiness with zealous

-fervor and as a consequence, being Zealots, they were
+nationalist fervor and as a consequence, being associated

-marked for destruction by the Romans.
-The existence of
+with Zealots, they were marked for destruction by the

 Essenes is corroborated by Flavius Josephus, Pliny the

-main works, Wars of the Jews and Antiquities of the Jews,
+Wars of the Jews and Antiquities of the Jews, and he

-and he named the Essenes as one of the three major Jewish
+named the Essenes as one of the three major Jewish sects of

 The community at Qumran contained an extensive library of